PepsiCo quarterly revenue beats on advertising push

-(Reuters) - PepsiCo Inc (PEP.O) beat quarterly revenue estimates on Thursday, as ramped up advertising boosted demand for the company’s sodas and snacks.
+Oct 3 (Reuters) - PepsiCo Inc beat quarterly revenue estimates on Thursday, as ramped up advertising boosted demand for the company’s sodas and snacks.

 Net revenue rose 4.3% to $17.19 billion in the third quarter ended Sept.
 7, beating analysts’ estimates of $16.93 billion, according to IBES data from Refinitiv.